 Today, the Fourth District Dental Society is a component of the New York State Dental Association and the American Dental Association.
 It comprises the eleven counties of Clinton, Essex, Franklin, Fulton, Hamilton, Montgomery, Saratoga, Schenectady, Schoharie, Warren and Washington.

-In the last 30 years the District has had 5 Executive Directors, Drs.
-Smith, Erche, Westcott, Gleason and now Ms. Nancy Hess.
+In the last 30 years the District has had 6 Executive Directors, Drs.
+Smith, Erche, Westcott, Gleason, Ms. Nancy Hess and Ms. Lynn Martin.
 The office is located at 855 Route 146, Suite 125, Clifton Park, NY.

 The membership is broad and diverse and includes about 430 Dentists from an area that stretches north from the Mohawk River to the Canadian Border and from Vermont west deep into the Adirondacks and the Mohawk Valley.
 The principle cities are Schenectady, Saratoga, Glens Falls, Plattsburg, Lake Placid, Saranac Lake, Amsterdam, Johnstown, Gloversville, and Scotia.
 There are many other smaller towns, large suburban areas, and large rural areas within the District.
 The largest concentration of Dentists is in the Schenectady/Saratoga Area, with about 100 Dentists in Saratoga County alone.